-Isaac woke up disoriented.
-He looked around and saw nothing but darkness, but even in the darkness he could see clearly.
+Isaac woke up lost and disoriented.
+He looked around and saw nothing but darkness, but even in the darkness he could still see clearly.
 A faint smell of blood lingered in the cold damp air.
-It wasn’t a smell strong enough for any normal person to make out, but to him, he can almost taste it.
+It wasn’t a smell strong enough for any normal person to make out, but to him, he could almost taste it.
 He closes his eyes, trying to recall events before he awoke, but to no avail.

 Isaac opened his eyes and struggled to stand.
 He used the wall behind him to keep himself from tumbling back down to the ground.
 The wall felt wet, slimy in a sense, but this too did not jog his memory.
 He couldn’t even grasp where he was, it didn’t seem familiar at all.
 In fact, he can’t even recall his own name.

 He heard no response, but how can he when there is no one else around.
 He started trying to walk, and though his strength hasn’t completely returned, he managed to make his way toward an opening.
-He suddenly, but vaguely, heard running water to the left, down the hallway.
+He suddenly, but vaguely, heard what sounded like running water to the left, down the walkway.

 As Isaac walks toward the sound of the water, he notices his strength coming back at an exponential rate.
 He sees a wall obstruction in his path.

 He lands on both feet.
 No sting from the landing.
-He looked back at the wall and it seemed to look to be as tall as fifteen feet high.
+He looked back at the wall and it seemed to look to be as tall as twelve meters high.

 “I can’t believe I just did that.
 It’s like I knew exactly what I was doing.”
 Isaac said in bewilderment, “What am I?”

-Isaac makes his way to the water.
-It’s a T section.
+Isaac makes his way to the water and comes to a T-section.
 A powerful stench of waste invades his nostrils.
 He realizes he’s in a sewer.

-As Isaac contemplates in the spot he stands, he suddenly hears voices farther down the tunnel to the right.
+As Isaac contemplates in the spot he stood, he suddenly hears voices farther down the tunnel to the right.
 He distinctly observes the conversation.